-11.1.1 ARD 1: COMPOSABILITY OF SCIENTIFIC SOFTWARE, HARDWARE, AND AI FRAMEWORKS
+11.1.1 ARD 1: COMPOSABILITY OF SCIENTIFIC SOFTWARE, HARDWARE, AND AI FRAMEWORKS simulations across scales, control systems, and sensors.

-We will need an infrastructure that provides unified, interoperable, efficient organization and communication among multiple AI and physics-based models and simulations across scales, control systems, and sensors.
 It must be agnostic to changing hardware needs for autonomous systems and to changing ML software, and it must allow us to leverage new community- and vendorprovided tools as they emerge.
 Composable hardware (e.g., discussed in Chapter 15) will enable the underlying system architecture to be optimized at runtime, enabling massive-scale AI applications to map fine-grained computations to the most efficient microarchitecture.
-We must develop new software and frameworks that facilitate a wide range of AI models for the edge-to-HPC computing continuum (supercomputers, near edge clusters, and edge devices; see also Chapter 13: AI Workflows).
+We must develop new software and frameworks that facilitate a wide range of AI models for the edge-to-HPC computing continuum (supercomputers, near edge clusters, and edge devices; see also Chapter 13: Al Workflows).
 The frameworks that enable efficient processing of large-scale datasets and continual learning for real-time control will also be required for scientific instruments and facilities, as discussed in Chapters 04 and 05 of this report.
 Software frameworks that integrate large language models for integrating domain-specific scientific knowledge from scientific literature into AI models will enable the creation of more accurate and robust models for scientific research.